 39. What have you learned from mistakes on the job?

 Here you have to come up with something or you strain credibility.
-Make it small, well intentioned mistake with a positive lesson learned.
+Make it a small, well-intentioned mistake with a positive lesson learned.
 An example would be working too far ahead of colleagues on a project and thus throwing coordination off.

 40. Do you have any blind spots?